March 13, 2026

 It’s easy to forget about posture, but how you hold your body throughout the day directly affects your spine.
 Slouching or craning your neck forward can add significant pressure to your cervical spine, potentially worsening your symptoms.
 Practicing good posture helps keep your spine aligned and reduces unnecessary strain.
 Start by being mindful of how you sit and stand—aim to keep your ears aligned over your shoulders.
 You can also make simple but effective changes to your workspace.
 Adjust your chair and desk so your computer screen is at eye level, and consider using ergonomic furniture to support a healthy posture throughout your workday.

-Incorporate Gentle Exercises and Stretches
+Safe Exercises and Stretches for Neck Relief

 When you’re in pain, movement might be the last thing on your mind, but gentle, targeted exercise is crucial for managing spinal stenosis.
 The right kind of movement can strengthen the muscles that support your neck, improve flexibility, and increase blood flow to the area, all of which help alleviate pain.
 Our approach to Physical Medicine often includes specific exercises and therapies designed for your body.
 Activities like yoga, tai chi, and gentle neck stretches can improve your balance and range of motion.
 The goal isn’t to push through pain but to gently encourage your body to become stronger and more resilient, which is key for maintaining long-term spinal health.